Hochul to take center stage as scandal ends Cuomo’s reign

 “Pragmatic would be a good way to describe her,” said Jacob Neiheisel, an associate political science professor at the University at Buffalo.
 “Someone who is pretty good at reading the tea leaves and coming around to where her constituency is.”

-Hochul’s office declined an interview request.
+Hochul’s office declined an interview request last week.
+The Associated Press reached out again Tuesday.

 A steelworker’s daughter, Hochul, a lawyer, worked in Washington as an aide to former U.S. Rep. John LaFalce and later, Sen. Daniel Patrick Moynihan, both from New York, before holding her first public office, on the town board in Hamburg, near Buffalo.